 It’s better to come down first and then adjust the hand position.

 #5 Only Tuck shape first

-By starting with a tucked Headstand you lower the center of gravity and make it easier to hold a Headstand.
+By starting with a tucked Headstand in gymnastics you lower the center of gravity and make it easier to hold a Headstand.
 You begin the Headstand in exactly the same way but once upside down the knees stay bent and in the chest.

-Only move onto straight leg headstands once you’ve mastered this.
+Only move onto straight-leg headstands once you’ve mastered this.

 As soon as the legs straighten and extend up, the higher center of gravity will make you less stable so don’t rush this step.